NativeScript/docs-v7/docs/core-concepts/application-lifecycle.md

 ios.delegate = MyDelegate;
 applicationStart({ moduleName: "main-page" });
 ```
-> **Note:** While extending `UIApplicationDelegate` in NativeScript TypeScript project we need also to add [tns-platform-declarations](https://www.npmjs.com/package/tns-platform-declarations) plugin as a dependency.
+> **NOTE**: If you’re using TypeScript in your NativeScript apps, you need to install the [tns-platform-declarations plugin](https://www.npmjs.com/package/tns-platform-declarations) to add typings for native iOS APIs such as `UIApplicationDelegate`.

 ## Persist and Restore Application Settings